marco507/Airbnb-Data-Mart/README.md

 * Creation of various types of lodgings
 * Pre-defined furniture, rooms, rules and policies for structuring a lodging
 * Support for search functionality according to characteristics or geographical location
-* A proximity search feature, based on longitude and latitude
+* A proximity search feature based on longitude and latitude
 * Multiple currency support with automatic conversion
 * Integrated reservation system for guests
 * Procedures for managing financial data